mathew-fleisch/bashbot/README.md

 ## Installation and setup

-Bashbot can be run as a go binary or as a container and requires an .env file for secrets/environment-variables and a config.json saved in a git repository.
+Bashbot can be run as a go binary or as a container and requires an .env file for secrets/environment-variables and a config.json saved in a _git repository_.
 The .env file will contain a slack token, a git token (for pulling private repositories), and the location of a config.json file.
+This _git repository_ should exist in your organization and should be devoted to your configuration of the bot.
+Bashbot will read from this repository constantly, making it easy to change the configuration without restarting the bot.